Professional Reviews

 Bottom Line:

 Avira has a really good antivirus scanner with a fully functional and easy-to-use password manager.
-The scanner blocked all of my test malware, and the password manager has all of the essential tools, plus an intuitive security status monitor that warns users of weak passwords and alerts them to compromised login details and an integrated 2FA authenticator for compatible accounts.
+The scanner blocked all of my test malware, and the password manager has all of the essential tools, plus an intuitive security status monitor that warns users of weak passwords.
 Avira’s Prime package covers multiple devices and adds a VPN and system optimization tools, making it an excellent overall value.
-You can try Avira risk-free using a 60-day money-back guarantee.
+You can try Avira using a 60-day money-back guarantee.

 Read the full Avira review >